Q: I have many years of experience as a mountain bike guide. Can I test out of, or skip the Level 1 course?

 A: The ICP Level 1 course is mandatory regardless of experience or rider ability level.
 In addition to the guiding material you will learn how to properly assess other riders through the 10 fundamental elements and receive in-depth training on those fundamentals.
 Without this foundation, we are unable to successfully take participants through our higher levels of training and testing.

 Q: What happens if I don't pass the certification course?
 Can I take it again?

-A: If you don't pass an ICP course you may take the full course over again up to two more times.
+A: If you don't pass an ICP course you may take the full course over again one more time.
 A retest may be available depending on your location and the availability of an ICP Instructor Trainer.
 If you do not pass on the second attempt (either full course or retest) you are ineligible to retest for at least one year.

 Q: How long is my certification good for and how do I recertify?

 A: Certification is good for one year after your initial certification date.
 Annual dues of $65 are required to stay current and are applied to your original expiration date.
-Once you reach the four-year mark from your initial certification date, an in-person course must be taken to keep your status as a certified instructor or guide current.
+Once you reach the four-year mark from your initial certification date, you must attend and pass a recertification course to keep your status as a certified instructor or guide current.